arch571/three-mapbox-satellite/README.md

 ## Change Log
  * Version 0.2.1 - Refactored and removed Promise.all to avoid simultaneous queries to mapbox
+ * Version 0.2.2 - Added promise pool for queries to mapbox rather than Promise.all

 ## Credits
 * [three-geo](https://github.com/w3reality/three-geo)